cypress-io/cypress/source/guides/dashboard/organizations.md

 Once out of beta, organizations will also handle billing.

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "Cypress Organizations are meant to work similar to GitHub Organizations."
+Cypress Organizations are meant to work similar to GitHub Organizations.
-}
-[/block]
+{% endnote %}

 ***